 You may even need to buy a couple before you arrive at the perfect one.
 Don't let this put you off: A quality custom-designed and built site will cost you at least $5,000 for the most simple (and upwards of $10,000 if it's more elaborate); a theme, on the other hand, will cost you $55 to $150.
 If you stand to save somewhere between $4,850 and $9,850, putting in a day or two's work to get it right is well worth it.

 Whenever I build a new site, I like to start with the bare minimum and work my way up.
-I almost always start out with a clean WordPress installation and the default WordPress theme (Twenty Fifteen).
+I almost always start out with a clean WordPress installation and the default WordPress theme (Twenty Seventeen).

 A theme's demo is really valuable in showing you what you can expect, and so should be your first port of call.
-It'll no doubt showcase the best side of the theme, so if you don't like what you see, move on — it won't get better!
+It'll no doubt showcase the best side of the theme, so, if you don't like what you see, move on — it won't get better!

-You'll be able to see all the elements available, such as plugin support, built-in pages, how single posts look, custom widgets, shortcodes, and the like.
+You'll be able to see all of the elements available, such as plugin support, built-in pages, how single posts look, custom widgets, shortcodes, and the like.
 Spend ample time familiarizing yourself with the demo, or even make a checklist of the features you need so you can see how it measures up.